 It is important that the progressive nature of the tests and levels be taken into consideration in scoring and interpreting test scores.
-A movement which may score a "7" at training level test one may only score a "5" at first level test one.
-Directive ideas are given on the front of the score sheets, and provide the rational behind the particular test.
+A movement that may score a "7" at training level test 1 may only score a "5" at first-level test 1.
+Directive ideas are given on the front of the score sheets and provide the rationale behind the particular test.
 Scores must be understood in relationship to the directive ideas for that test and level.

 Accuracy should be a factor only if the inaccuracy avoids the difficulty of the movement, for example, completing a larger circle avoids the difficulty of completing a 10-meter circle.
-Movements that must be carried out at a certain point of the arena should be done at the moment when the competitor's body is above this point.
+Movements that must be carried out at a certain point of the arena should be done when the competitor's body is above that point.

-If a problem such as nodding, stumbling or shying appears once, it may be treated lightly by the judge; if the same problem appears successively, the judge will score it more harshly each time.
+If a problem such as nodding, stumbling, or shying appears once, it may be treated lightly by the judge; if the same problem appears successively, the judge will score it more harshly each time.